KillingSpark/rustysd/Readme.md

 1. Kill services that have dependencies on failed services

 What is explicitly out of scope (for now, this project is still very young):
-1. Timers
+1. Timers (Cron should do fine for 99% of usecases)
-1. Mounts
+1. Mounts (It is actually useful to have these as units but I don't think the gains outweigh the added complexity)
-1. Device
+1. Device (Same argument as for Mount)
-1. Path activation
+1. Path activation (Might get included.)
-1. Scopes
+1. Scopes (Nope.
+If you start processes outside of rustysd you need to manage them yourself.
+Maybe a second instance of rustysd? ;))
 1. Slices (this might be added as it is fairly important if you are not running inside of a container)

 [![Gitter](https://badges.gitter.im/rustysd/community.svg)](https://gitter.im/rustysd/community?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)